 - Personal Projects

 Preshil’s community of learners is challenged to set goals that support them to reach their own academic potential.
 The IB learner profile emphasises the development of the whole person, actively cultivating the attributes of our students as inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, courageous, balanced and reflective, to become global citizens with an awareness of their common humanity.

 Through Approaches to Learning (ATL) in IB Programmes, students develop skills that have relevance across the curriculum that help them “learn how to learn”.
 ATL skills can be learned and taught, improved with practice and developed incrementally.
 They provide a solid foundation for learning independently and with others.
 ATL skills help students prepare for, and demonstrate learning through, meaningful assessment.
 They provide a common language that students and teachers can use to reflect on, and articulate on, the process of learning.

 Learning Support aims to support individual and groups of students in the classroom within the framework of the Middle Years Programme of inclusive practice and to educate our staff on ways to make necessary adjustments so all students can access education on the same basis.

 Assessment is criterion-related, continuous, varied and is interrelated with teaching and learning throughout the year.
 We do not rank students, or use competition or the threat of punishment as motivation, rather assessment is used to support student learning through individual feedback and to inform teaching practice.
-Many classes also make use of web-based platforms such as:

 Through the Middle Years Programme (MYP) projects, students experience the responsibility of completing a significant piece of work over an extended period of time.
 MYP projects encourage students to reflect on their learning and the outcomes of their work – key skills that prepare them for success in further study, the workplace and the community.